killercup/scribbles/content/posts/2026-05-08-seqair-bcf.md

 I also wrote some benchmarks to make sure that seqair is not way slower than our comparison points `htslib` and `noodles`.
-Since this was my initial complained about `rust-htslib`, I had to make sure to pick this up again.
+Since this was my initial complaint about `rust-htslib`, I had to make sure to pick this up again.
 Like the experiment with a columnar storage layout for BAM records (see [previous post][seqair-post]),